nilenso/nilenso.com/README.md

 # nilenso blog

+### Installing

+Someone will need to remember exactly how to set up https://github.com/nilenso/planet-nilenso/ ...but it's probably not hard.

+Next, clone this repo (https://github.com/nilenso/nilenso.com) to the `deploy` user's home directory and run `make install-planet-sh` to set up the cron job.

 ### Config

 All your posts with `nilenso` in the tags should appear in Planet Nilenso.
 If they don't seem to be, make sure your RSS/ATOM feed is listed here: